 Check-Ins throughout the Summer

 Once everyone is safely at camp, it really feels like summer!
 InterExchange Camp USA keeps in touch with participants throughout the season to ensure that things are going smoothly at camp.
 Participants must respond to contact by InterExchange to ensure program compliance.
+The easiest way to do this is through the short surveys we email throughout their program.

 We have a Facebook group that we will invite current participants to join.
 It will help them keep up-to-date with the latest Camp USA news and provides a way for them to share information and connect with fellow participants prior to arrival.